That God created the universe is scientifically plausible

 Source: The magic loom.
 The human brain and the computer.

 “For the scientist who has lived basing his faith on the power of reason, history ends as a bad dream.
-He has climbed the mountains of ignorance, < / span> and he is about to conquer the last summit, he stretches to win the final rock … and upon reaching the top he is greeted by a handful of theologians who have I’ve been sitting there for centuries. “
+He has climbed the mountains of ignorance, < / strong> and he is about to conquer the last summit, he stretches to win the final rock … and upon reaching the top he is greeted by a handful of theologians who have I’ve been sitting there for centuries. “

 Verifiable source at: Wikiquote: Robert Jastrow